cormacj/AmstradCPCRomHacks/README.md

 ```

 ## make_accessory_rom.py
-This script will build an accessory ROM.
+This script will build an accessory ROM for use with the Graduate Software CP/M roms..
 It can also extract a .COM file from a prebuilt ROM file.

 The name of the ROM file is required.